As an employer, you need to withhold income taxes from your employee’s earnings each pay period. But how do you know how much to withhold?

 There are three sections employees can choose to fill out under step 4, which include:

 - Line 4a: Other income (not from jobs).
 If your employee has additional income that isn’t subject to withholding (including interest, dividends, and retirement income), they can enter that income on Line 4a and elect to have the additional amount withheld from their earnings to compensate.

 - Line 4b: Deductions.
-If your employee expects their deductions to exceed the standard deduction (which, for 2020, is $12,400 for single or married filing separately, $24,800 for married filing jointly, or $18,650 for head of household), they would fill out the Deductions Worksheet on page 3 of Form W-4 and enter the result on Line 4b.
+If your employee expects their deductions to exceed the standard deduction, they would fill out the Deductions Worksheet on page 3 of Form W-4 and enter the result on Line 4b.

 - Line 4c: Extra withholding.
 If your employee wants to have additional tax withheld each pay period, they can enter the withholding amount on Line 4c.

 Form W-4 is only valid if it’s signed and dated by the employee.
 Make sure your employee both signs and dates their W-4 form before submitting it to management or human resources.

 Understanding Form W-4 helps your employees better manage their tax situation

 Filling out Form W-4 can be confusing for your employees.
 But now that you have a better understanding of Form W-4 and the changes made to it back in 2020, you can walk your employees through the process, help them better understand how to accurately fill out the form, and ensure they’re having the right amount of income tax withheld from their paychecks.